Day 1 Depart USA

 Today, your last day in Siem Reap and Cambodia, you will experience something special that will leave an image in your mind not soon forgotten.
 Your drive will take you to the airport where your private helicopter is waiting to take you into jungle temples only recently opened to the public.
 You are heading for Koh Ker with a stop in Beng Mealea and the flight will also give you the opportunity to see Angkor Wat from a vantage point seen by few.
 As you fly over, you view the entire temple complex and begin to grasp the sheer enormity of the former Khmer empire.
 Your guide will explain a history of the region and point out sights along the way.
 What took weeks of hacking through the jungle now takes much less time with modern conveyances.
 Upon arrival you will disembark and explore Beng Mealea.
 This temple is often missed by the crowds but offers excellent opportunities to take pictures and is often regarded as one of the most adventurous temples in Cambodia.
 You re-board the helicopter and continue on to Koh Ker, an area only recently opened to visitors.
 Here you will see various temples from the 10th century, including the massive Prasat Thom.
 You have a unique opportunity to have a picnic at the temple before flying back to Siem Reap.
 The rest of the afternoon is at leisure until transferring to the airport for the flight to Bangkok.
 Upon arrival in Bangkok you are escorted by our representative to a hotel at the airport where you have dinner and spend the night.

 Since you are already at the airport, you have the chance to have a leisurely breakfast before meeting your guide who will assist you with the transfer to the airport and check-in.
 You regain the day lost previously arriving back the same afternoon.

-Luxury Guided Tour - Cambodia and Tonle Sap Cruise ULTH11 Starting point and other tours and villas nearby
+Luxury Guided Tour - Cambodia and Tonle Sap Cruise ULTH11 Location and other villas and tours nearby